 by a change in color since small nanoparticles of silver are yellow.
 A layer of absorbed

-borohydride anions on the surface of the nanoparticles keep the nanoparticles separated until sodium chloride is added.
+borohydride anions on the surface of the nanoparticles keep the nanoparticles separated.

 Never look directly into a laser

 or shine a laser at another person.